Akhilesh29/Techsphere-task/README.md

-This is a  Node.js server for a Trello like project managemnet web application.
+This is a  Node.js server for a Trello like project management web application.
 The branches are sorted in the order they were coded.

 ## Stack